Bag Query Containment and Information Theory: Main Results

-Let $\calI$ be a class of max-linear inequalities.
+\bdefn[Essentially Shannon inequalities] Let $\calI$ be a class of max-linear inequalities.
 We say that $\calI$ is {\em essentially Shannon} if, for every inequality $I$ in $\calI$, $I$ holds for every $h \in \Gamma_n^*$ if and only if $I$ holds for every $h \in \Gamma_n$.
-Any essentially Shannon class is decidable, because $\Gamma_n$ is polyhedral.
+Any essentially Shannon class is decidable, because $\Gamma_n$ is polyhedral. \edefn

 \begin{thm} Consider a max-linear inequality of the following form, where $q > 0$, and $E_\ell$ are conditional linear expressions: